WGLab/EHR-Phenolyzer/README.md

 2. login to your account (https://bioportal.bioontology.org/login)
 3. at the user panel, click your user name at the upper left corner of the banner,and then choose "Account Settings"
 4. create a file named "ncbo.apikey.txt" under EHR-Phenozer lib/ folder ("see example ncbo.apikey.txt.example"), and then copy your API Key to the first line of this file

+### Get MedLEE XML output (needed only if choosing MedLEE as NLP)
+1. obtain an appropriate license to use MedLEE
+2. analyze clinical notes and generate XML output

 ### Install Phenolyzer